Codaisseur/react-redux-jwt-bootstrap-template/README.md

-# Server template
+# Frontend template

-This is a simple server template to for my students to start projects quickly.
+This is a simple react/redux/jwt template to start a project quickly

 ## Table of contents: